datamechanics/delight/README.md

 Delight is currently not available on Databricks, we're actively working to resolve the [issue](https://github.com/datamechanics/delight/issues/1).

+## Compatibility

+Delight is compatible with Spark `2.4.0` to Spark `3.0.1` with the following Maven coordinates:

+`co.datamechanics:delight_<replace-with-your-scala-version-2.11-or-2.12>:latest-SNAPSHOT`

+We also maintain a version compatible with Spark `2.3.x`.
+Please use the following Maven coordinates to use it:

+`co.datamechanics:delight_2.11:2.3-latest-SNAPSHOT`

 ## Contact Us

 If you have a question, first please read our [FAQ](https://www.datamechanics.co/delight), and [contact us](https://www.datamechanics.co/contact-us) if you don't find your answer.
 If you want to report a bug or issue a feature request, please use Github issues.
 Thank you!